 4. Cover the beans with a wet paper towel or plastic lid so they will not dry out, let them sit in the warm place for another day so that they begin their sprouting process.

 6. Place the beans and enough water to cover in a crock pot (or quart pan).

 8. START HERE WITH CANNED BEANS: Drain chickpeas.
 Combine remaining ingredients in blender or food processor.
-Add 1/4 cup olive oil.
-Blend for 3-5 minutes on low until thoroughly mixed and smooth.
+Add olive oil in batches, blend for 3-5 minutes on low until thoroughly smooth and the desired thickness.